neovatar/FUx-Dice-Roller/README.md

 - Dice So Nice

 The dice roller is not dependent on any specific Foundry game system.
-This module was originally developed by [Anderware](https://github.com/Anderware) and forked from [Anderware/FUx-Dice-Roller](https://github.com/Anderware/FUx-Dice-Roller).
+This module was originally developed by [Anders Forslund](https://github.com/Anderware) and forked from [Anderware/FUx-Dice-Roller](https://github.com/Anderware/FUx-Dice-Roller).

 ![fux_fu_v2](docs/FUx-dice-roller.gif)
 ## Installation